-THEN AND NOW We laughed to see the whirling snow And hear the raging tempest blow: We recked not of the icy blast, Nor how the storm came wild and fast- Our hearts had sunny weather; Nor snow, nor hail, nor wild winds moan, Could chill the glow around them thrown, For then we were together.
+We isughed to see the whirling snow And hear the raging tempest blow: We recked not of the icy blast, Nor how the storm came wild and fast- THEN AND NOW, Our hearts had sunny woather: Nor snow, nor hail, nor wild winds moan, Could chill the glow around them thrown, For then we were together.
 Oh, sweetest word-together!

-I tread, in golden summer hours, A pathway through a land of flowers, Beneath the blue of peaceful skies, With weary feet and tear-dimmed eyes: I care no longer whether The days be bright or dark, nor how The lonely time goes by, for now We walk no more together, Ah, never more together. -Anna C. Bowser, in the Current.
+I tread, in golden summer hours, A pathway through a land of flowers, Beneath the blue of peaceful skies, With weary feet and tear-dimmed eyes; 3 a I care no longer whether The days be bright or dark, nor how The lonely time goes by, for now We walk no more together, Ah, never more together. -Anna C. Bowser, in the Current.